KausarAli705/MiniCalculator/README.md

 # MiniCalculator
-this Minicalculator has been created in python programming language, and
+this Minicalculator has been created in python programming language, Platform / IDE : Pycharm